apache/activemq-website/src/components/classic/documentation/compile-activemq-with-gcj.md

 #### Compile the Java and C++ Code

 The Java code must be BC compiled to be able to dynamically link required classes as needed, see reference for more information on BC compilation.
-Use the suggested script to compile all ActiveMQ Classic JARs and create a class map database.
+Use the suggested script to compile all ActiveMQ JARs and create a class map database.

 > **Note**
 >